Heroin and Opiate Addiction

-How can SMART Recovery help me stop my heroin (opioid) problem?
+How can SMART Recovery help me stop my heroin addiction?

-SMART Recovery provides its members with tools and support that they can use to help themselves recover from addictions – be it alcohol, or other drugs or negative behaviors.
-SMART Recovery's 4-Point Program® is designed to help you overcome your substance abuse problems and quit by:
+SMART Recovery provides you with tools and support you can use to help yourself to recover from your addiction – be it heroin, or other drugs or negative behaviors.
+SMART Recovery’s 4-Point Program® is designed to help you overcome your substance abuse problems and quit by:

-2. Coping with Urges – Dealing with urges and cravings is part of recovery.
-SMART has tools designed to help our members cope with urges and cravings.
+2. Coping with Urges – Dealing with your urges and cravings is part of recovery.
+SMART has tools designed to help you cope with urges and cravings.

-3. Managing Thoughts, Feelings and Behaviors – We frequently turn to using drugs either to escape from or to avoid addressing problems.
-SMART Recovery participants learn problem-solving skills to help them manage challenges along the way.
+3. Managing Thoughts, Feelings and Behaviors – Turning to drugs is frequently either to escape from your problems.
+SMART provides problem-solving skills to help you manage challenges along the way.

 4. Living a Balanced Life – Addiction can put your life out of balance – you may find yourself opting to engage in your addiction rather than going to work or to school.
 You may find that things you once enjoyed aren’t fun anymore.
-SMART helps participants build skills to balance both short and long-term goals, pleasures and needs that have become out of balance.
+SMART helps you build skills to balance both short and long-term goals, pleasures and needs that have become out of balance in your life.